Best Restaurants With Entertainment in London

 circus for best restaurants with entertainment in London

 Circus is probably the most famous restaurant in London for live performances.
 It is a cabaret restaurant and cocktail bar that hosts live shows perfect for post-work cocktails, dinner, and late-night adventures.
 Here, fire-breathers with bright clothing, contortionists that balance champagne glasses on their feet, hula-hoopers, and acrobats entertain customers — a proper circus performance serving Pan-Asian food perfect for sharing.
-The cocktails are exotic and based on flavors and aromas from Asian cultures, ideal for a night of drinks and fun.
+The cocktails are exotic and based on flavours and aromas from Asian cultures, ideal for a night of drinks and fun.

 Dans Le Noir